accompli/accompli/docs/01-Getting-started.md

 Accompli is a tool to automate deployment of (PHP) projects.
 It allows you to easily configure (and create) a set of tasks and run the task when deploying a release of your project.

-We aim provide support for [Testing-Acceptance-Production][link-wikipedia-dtap], [Continuous Delivery][link-wikipedia-continuous-delivery] and [Continuous Deployment][link-wikipedia-continuous-delivery] concepts.
+We aim to provide support for [Testing-Acceptance-Production][link-wikipedia-dtap], [Continuous Delivery][link-wikipedia-continuous-delivery] and [Continuous Deployment][link-wikipedia-continuous-delivery] concepts.

 ## Why the name 'Accompli'?

 Accompli is the French word for 'accomplished' or 'finished'.
-This fits well with deploying your project, as it most likely to be done.
+This fits well with deploying your project, as it is most likely to be done.
-The French originates back to when Accompli was mainly meant to be a deployment tool for Symfony Framework projects.
-Which is created by SensioLabs, a French company.
+The French originates back to when Accompli was mainly meant to be a deployment tool for Symfony Framework projects which is created by SensioLabs, a French company.

 ## System Requirements